-Maleah Davis' tragic, tumultuous life -- and mysterious death
+Maleah Davis' tragic, tumultuous life -- and mysterious disappearance

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)A little girl with a gap-toothed smile and curly pigtails walked into a Houston apartment in a pink tutu a month ago -- never to be seen again.
+(CNN)A little girl with a gap-toothed smile and curly pigtails walked into a Houston apartment in a pink tutu a month ago -- and has not been seen since.

 Maleah Davis was in the care of her mother's boyfriend, Derion Vence, when she was captured on surveillance video following him into the home they all shared on April 30.

-Note: Clarification: The headline of this article has been changed to reflect that authorities have not yet confirmed that remains found this week are the remains of Maleah Davis.